Summer Camp FAQs

 All Wekeela cabins are arranged in villages to group campers of the same gender and approximately the same age.
 This fosters a strong sense of community and facilitates positive group dynamics.
 And because each cabin is designed for an optimum number of occupants, campers develop a fuller sense of individualism.
-The average cabin accomodates 10 to 12 campers and 3 to 4 staff members.
+The average cabin accommodates 10 to 12 campers with 3 to 4 staff members.

 From Portland, Maine and points south:

 Take Maine Turnpike (I-95) to Exit 75-Auburn.
 At the end of the exit ramp, make a left hand turn onto Route 4 North and travel about 20 miles through the City of Auburn towards Hartford, Maine.
 Travel on Route 4 (North Bound) to the intersection of Route 219 (Bear Pond Road).
 At this intersection, make a left hand turn.
 You will travel 4.2 miles, pass the Wekeela Service entrance, and make your next right where you will enter the through the Wekeela Main Gate.

 From Bethel, Maine and points north: